MicrosoftDocs/dynamics-365-customer-engagement/ce/gamification/update-scores-using-excel-point-scoring.md

 ---
-title: "Score points using Excel in Dynamics 365 – Gamification | Microsoft Docs"
+title: "Score points using Excel in Dynamics 365 for Customer Engagement – Gamification | Microsoft Docs"
-description: "Learn how you can score KPIs using an Excel template to track KPIs outside of Dynamics 365 (online)." ms.custom:
+description: "Learn how you can score KPIs using an Excel template to track KPIs outside of Dynamics 365 for Customer Engagement (online)." ms.custom:
   - dyn365-gamification
 ms.date: 05/31/2017